jrmlhermitte/jrmlhermitte.github.io/_posts/2025-11-01-ai-agent-comparison-part-1.md

 **Gemini 2.5 Pro/Flash** under the same conditions.

-The goal was not merely to see who 'wins,' but to understand how to optimize their performance: what makes one model stumble, and how to structure my work to make them succeed.
+The goal was not merely to see who 'wins,' but to understand how to optimize their performance: what makes one model stumble, and how to structure the work to make them succeed.

 ## The BMAD Method

-I used the open-source [BMAD method](https://github.com/bmad-code-org/BMAD-METHOD), which defines repeatable "agent personas" (Product Owner, Scrum Master, Architect, Developer, QA, and so on) that can be used inside different AI CLIs.
+The experiment utilized the open-source [BMAD method](https://github.com/bmad-code-org/BMAD-METHOD), which defines repeatable "agent personas" (Product Owner, Scrum Master, Architect, Developer, QA, and so on) that can be used inside different AI CLIs.
 Each persona has its own prompt context and tasks.
 BMAD can install directly